DOS

 DOS (/dɒs/, /dɔːs/) is a family of disk-based operating systems for IBM PC compatible computers.
-The DOS family primarily consists of Microsoft's MS-DOS and a rebranded version, IBM PC DOS, both of which were introduced in 1981.
-Later compatible systems from other manufacturers include DR DOS (1988), ROM-DOS (1989), PTS-DOS (1993), and FreeDOS (1998).
+The DOS family primarily consists of IBM PC DOS and a rebranded version, Microsoft's MS-DOS, both of which were introduced in 1981.
+Later, compatible systems from other manufacturers are DR-DOS (1988), ROM-DOS (1989), PTS-DOS (1993), and FreeDOS (1994).
 MS-DOS dominated the IBM PC compatible market between 1981 and 1995.

-Although the name has come to be identified specifically with this particular family of operating systems, "DOS" is a platform-independent acronym for "disk operating system", whose use predates the IBM PC.
+Although the name has come to be identified specifically with MS-DOS and compatible operating systems, DOS is a platform-independent acronym for disk operating system, whose use predates the IBM PC.
 Dozens of other operating systems also use the acronym, beginning with the mainframe DOS/360 from 1966.
 Others include Apple DOS, Apple ProDOS, Atari DOS, Commodore DOS, TRSDOS, and AmigaDOS.

 History

 Origins

 IBM PC DOS (and the separately sold MS-DOS) and its predecessor, 86-DOS, ran on Intel 8086 16-bit processors.
 It was developed to be similar to Digital Research's CP/M—the dominant disk operating system for 8-bit Intel 8080 and Zilog Z80 microcomputers—in order to simplify porting CP/M applications to MS-DOS.

 When IBM introduced the IBM PC, built with the Intel 8088 microprocessor, they needed an operating system.
-Seeking an 8088-compatible build of CP/M, they initially approached IBM board member Mary Maxwell Gates' son, Bill Gates.
-IBM was then sent to Digital Research, and a meeting was set up.
+Chairman John Opel had a conversation with fellow United Way National Board Executive Committee member Mary Maxwell Gates, who referred Opel to her son Bill Gates for help with an 8088-compatible build of CP/M. IBM was then sent to Digital Research, and a meeting was set up.
 However, initial negotiations for the use of CP/M broke down: Digital Research wished to sell CP/M on a royalty basis, while IBM sought a single license, and to change the name to "PC DOS".
 Digital Research founder Gary Kildall refused, and IBM withdrew.